Citation, DOI, disclosures and article data

 Retroperitoneal liposarcoma is a subtype of liposarcoma and is a malignant tumor of mesenchymal origin that may arise in any fat-containing region of the body.
 It is one of the most common primary retroperitoneal neoplasms.

-Most cases occur in patients at the 5th-7th decades of life, with no gender predilection 4.
+Most cases occur in patients in the 5th to 7th decades of life, with no gender predilection 4.

 Liposarcomas represent the most common variety of malignant retroperitoneal tumor.